Mango Medical Clinic is co-founded by classmates Dr. Dai and Dr. Lin based on their shared vision of longitudinal, evidence-based family practice.

 Dr. Lorna Kan was born in Taipei, Taiwan and moved to Canada at the age of six.
 She completed a Bachelor of Science degree in Cell Biology (UBC), a Medical Doctorate (MD) and Family Medicine training at UBC.
 She is a Clinical Instructor in the Department of Family Medicine, UBC.
 Dr. Kan has a special interest in women’s health and she is also a physician at Shapedown BC Program in Chinese.
 She is the proud mother of two grown children and she enjoys spending time with her family.

-Dr. Amy Hung, Associate Physician
+Dr. Yi-Hsuan (Amy) Hung, Associate Physician

 Dr. Hung was born in Taiwan and moved to Canada at age 10.
 She completed a Honors degree in Physiology, followed by Medical Doctorate degree at the University of British Columbia.
 She also worked as a research assistant with a developmental pediatrician at BC Children’s hospital and she was touched by the resilience of patients and families with neurodevelopemental disorders.
 She then completed her Family Medicine residency and additional training in Developmental Disabilities at Queen’s University.
 Dr. Hung speaks Mandarin and is happy to provide primary care to patients in the province that she grew up in.